WordPress/gutenberg/packages/experiments/README.md

 	);
 ```

-Each package may only opt-in once.
+Each package may only opt in once.
 The function name communicates that plugins are not supposed to use it.

+The function will throw an error if the following conditions are not met:

+1. The first argument must exactly match the required consent string: `'I know using unstable features means my plugin or theme will inevitably break on the next WordPress release.'`.
-To make double and triple sure, the first argument must be that exact consent string, and the second argument must be a known `@wordpress` package that hasn't opted in yet – otherwise an error is thrown.
+2. The second argument must be a known `@wordpress` package that hasn't yet opted into `@wordpress/experiments`

 Once the opt-in is complete, the obtained `lock()` and `unlock()` utilities enable hiding `__experimental` APIs from the naked eye: